o3de/o3de.org/content/docs/userguide/components/nav-area.md

    Next to **\[0\]**, select **MediumSizedCharacters**\.
 This property defines the [types of agents](#component-nav-area-properties) that can navigate in this area\.

 1. Add the **Polygon Prism** component\.
-[Adjust the size and shape](/docs/userguide/components/polygon-prism.md#working-with-polygon-prism-components) of the **Polygon Prism**\.
+[Adjust the size and shape](/docs/userguide/components/polygon-prism#working-with-polygon-prism-components) of the **Polygon Prism**\.
 Ensure that your terrain and objects intersect with the volume of the polygon prism\.
-[Adjust the height](/docs/userguide/components/polygon-prism.md#component-polygon-prism-height-adjustment) if necessary\.
+[Adjust the height](/docs/userguide/components/polygon-prism#component-polygon-prism-height-adjustment) if necessary\.

    If your polygon prism hovers above your terrain and does not fully intersect with it, the navigation system does not produce the appropriate traversable areas\.
 The following examples show a navigation area that is too high above the terrain \(1\), and a navigation area appropriately situated on the terrain \(2\)\.
-If your navigation area is too high, use the [move](/docs/userguide/editor/toolbars.md#lumberyard-editor-toolbars-editmode) tool to lower the Z \(up and down\) position of the entity\.
+If your navigation area is too high, use the [move](/docs/userguide/editor/toolbars#lumberyard-editor-toolbars-editmode) tool to lower the Z \(up and down\) position of the entity\.
 ![\[Enable Show Navigation Areas and View Agent Type in Lumberyard Editor.\]](/images/userguide/component/component-nav-area-1.1.png)

-**To view the generated Navigation Area mesh**<a name="render-navigation-mesh"></a>
+**To view the generated Navigation Area mesh** {#render-navigation-mesh}

 1. In Lumberyard Editor, choose **Game**, **AI**, **Show Navigation Areas**\.